parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-100-registration.md

 Optionnally, you can use the onelab portal to reserve the testbed.
-This is currently not the recommended method, as this feature is available right from the R2lab website as well.
+This is currently not the recommended method, as this feature is available right from the R2lab website as well (see the [book.md] page if you are currently logged in).

 For each resource scheduled a time slot must be selected to operate in the resource.